armytag/langs/astrolang/grammar/nouns.md

 # Nouns

-- Classes for sapient (from "wise") vs non-sapient (from "tool")
-    - Sapient include humans, gods/spirits, and leopards
+## Noun Morphology

+### Class

+Nouns have two declension patters or "classes".
+The first class generally includes nouns with high intelligence or agency such as humans, gods/spirits, and leopards.
+The other class includes all other nouns including livestock, plants, tools, and so on.

-    - Could this evolve from some sort of honorific system (i.e. those of equal or higher intelligence to me)?
+(Animate nouns could also involve some sort of periphrastic honorific system i.e. those of equal or higher intelligence to me)

-        - Honorific form could be more periphrastic
-- Singular vs Plural distinction
-    - Singular originally unmarked
-    - Plural from *cunaki* → *co* "people" for humans, from *sumi* → *si* "all" for non-sapients
-- Definite articles develop between Protolang and Early Astrolang
-    - Definiteness marked with fusional affix in Protolang
-        - Definite from earlier demonstrative (*ʃuti* → *ci* "that")
-        - Indefinite normally unmarked
-        - Indefinite sapient plural from earlier *cunaki ʔupa* → *cokʼop* "one people"
-    - Definiteness marked with articles in Early Astrolang
-- Nominal functions indicated through word order (VOS) or directionals with relational nouns (instead of adpositions)
-    - In Protolang core functions like Ergative, Absolutive, and Genitive (*tʼa*) marked with adpositions
-        - Definiteness is not longer relevant for
+### Number

+Nouns can occur in singular or plural form.
+The singular is unmarked.
+The plural form is different depending on whether the nouns is in the Animate class or the Inanimate class.
+The Animate plural derives from *cunaki* ("people") which simplified into *co*.
+The Inanimate plural derives from *sumi* ("many") which simplified into *si*.

+### Definiteness

+Definite marking comes from an old demonstrative *ʃuti* ("that") which simplified into *ci* and fused onto the definite noun after the plural marking.

+For Animate nouns, the plural form took a different indefinite marking *ʔupa* ("one") which combined with *cunaki* ("people") to form the indefinite plural suffix *-cokʼupa*.

+### Noun functions

+In Protolang the syntactic roles of nouns were marked by particles that preceded the noun, but have since affixed to the adjacent noun.
+The Ergative particle *pi* has attached as a prefix.
+However, genetive particle *tʼa* has fused onto the **preceding** noun as a suffix, creating a construct state within genitive constructions where the (anterior) head noun is inflected rather than the (posterior) modifying noun.

-Template: root-NUM-DEF
+Template: ABS-root-NUM-DEF/CNSTR

+### Declension examples

 |       | Singular | Plural (ANM) | Plural (INANM) |
 | ---   | ---      | ---          | ---            |